kohactive/blog/source/2016-04-21-is-it-your-product-or-your-marketing-that-s-failing.html.markdown

 **Do you have tools in place to measure where your customers are coming from?**

 This might have to be really scrappy at first, especially if you don't have the ability to integrate a lot of tools to track sources onto your website.
 You can send people who sign-up follow-up emails asking how they found out about you.
 A phone call is even more effective, but only if you send a personal email in advance and ask for a good time to chat.
 If you're sincere, most people will give you a few minutes.

 Once you talk to your customers, be sure to track the responses in a spreadsheet.
 Monitor when an influx of sign-ups come in as well, and track what happened that day.
 You might have been mentioned by a blogger, a news outlet, or even an influential Facebook page.

 Taking all of this into account will likely help you determine whether your product, or your marketing, is failing.
 While the adage "If you're going to fail, fail fast" exists--[no one wants to fail](https://www.kohactive.com/blog/failing-fast-isnt-failure-what-i-learned-what-you-should-know/).
-No matter what stage you're in, we can likely help you figure out your next steps. <a data-toggle="modal" data-planner-button="true" data-planner-source="Blog Post: Is It Your Product or Your Marketing That's Failing" href="#modal-project-planner">Reach out to us!</a> We would be happy to help with user testing, customer development, or marketing your startup.
+No matter what stage you're in, we can likely help you figure out your next steps. <a href="https://www.kohactive.com/contact/">Reach out to us!</a> We would be happy to help with user testing, customer development, or marketing your startup.